Snap Values

-To offer insight into how teens and young adults are faring online, in 2022, we launched research into Generation Z’s digital well-being.
-Now, for two years running, we’ve surveyed teens (aged 13-17), young adults (aged 18-24) and parents of teens, aged 13 to 19 in six countries: Australia, France, Germany, India, UK and the US.
-The study produces a Digital Well-Being Index (DWBI): a measure of Gen Z’s online psychological well-being.
+To offer insight into how teens and young adults are faring online, four years ago, we launched a five-year research project into Generation Z’s digital well-being.
+Since 2022, we’ve surveyed teens (aged 13-17), young adults (aged 18-24), and parents of teens, aged 13 to 19, in six countries: Australia, France, Germany, India, the UK, and the U.S. The study produces a Digital Well-Being Index (DWBI): a measure of Gen Z’s online psychological well-being.

-The index leverages the PERNA model, a variation on an existing research vehicle, comprising 20 sentiment statements across five categories: Positive Emotion, Engagement, Relationships, Negative Emotion and Achievement.
-Respondents were asked to state their level of agreement with each of the 20 statements, taking into account all of their online experiences on any device or online application (not just Snapchat) over the preceding three months.
-(The research was conducted from April 28 to May 23, 2023.)
+The index leverages the PERNA model, a variation on an existing research vehicle, comprising 20 sentiment statements across five categories: Positive Emotion, Engagement, Relationships, Negative Emotion, and Achievement.
+Respondents were asked to state their level of agreement with each of the 20 statements, taking into account all of their online experiences on any platform, service, device, or application (not just Snapchat) over the preceding three months.
+(The research was conducted from April 29 - May 10, 2025.)
 To review all 20 DWBI sentiment statements, see this link.

 A DWBI score was calculated for each respondent based on the 20 sentiment statements.
-Their scores were aggregated into four DWBI groups: Flourishing (10%, unchanged from Year One); Thriving (41%, down 2 percentage point from 43% in 2022), Middling (42%, up 2 percentage points from 40% in Year One) and Struggling (7%, also unchanged from 2022).
-(See, Below for details.)
+Their scores were aggregated into four DWBI groups: Flourishing (13%, +3 percentage points from Year Three); Thriving (45%, up 1 percentage point from 2024), Middling (36%, down 3 percentage points from Year Three), and Struggling (6%, down one percentage point from 2024).
+(See, below for details.)

 Other key results